Nachtalb/hs25-db-s/README.md

 ### Setup

 First we have to create a new database called `weathercrash`.
-Afterwards we import the data (which is in JSON) into the database.
+Afterwards we import the data (which is in CSV, converted from JSON) into the database.

 ```sh
 # Create the "weathercrash" database